jhpyle/docassemble/demo.md

   fake client letter and a fake pleading.

   % if interface() == 'web':
-  In the navigation bar above, you can click "Help" to see the help text associated with the interview and with the individual question (if any).
+  In the navigation bar above, you can click "[Help]" to see the help text associated with the interview and with the individual question (if any).
 If "Help <i class="glyphicon glyphicon-star"></i>" appears in the navigation bar, that means help text specific to the